Why I became a celebrant

 I completed my training in 2018, studying both the National Open College Network Diploma in Celebrancy: Namings and Couples and the Diploma in Funeral Celebrancy.
 I studied with Civil Ceremonies Ltd, and am a member of the Association of Independent Celebrants (AOIC).
-I was honoured to be nominated for an AOIC award in 2021 and enjoy being a regional rep with the Association, encouraging professionalism and a supportive network for celebrants.
+Ongoing professional development is really important to me, keeping my skills and knowledge uptodate.
+I was honoured to be nominated for an AOIC award and enjoy being a regional rep with the Association, encouraging professionalism and a supportive network for celebrants.
 So you can trust me with your special occasion.

 In 2022 I qualified as a Hatha and Yin yoga teacher and now teach a couple of nights a week.
 It's a nice balance with the work I do, and I love being able to share this lovely practice with my students.
 I'm also a great animal lover, in my view a house is not a home without at least four cats, and I enjoy every moment I spend with my horse.